jasalcido/tjbot-heptathalon/README.md

 My first catchword was TJ, which caused two problems:  Too many times TJBot heard DJ or Teacher.
 And the J sound is problematic for non-native English speakers.

 The Watson API Explorer (see link in the Useful Bookmarks.html file), was essential for me to learn and program the Watson Discovery Service.
 You may find it useful for the other Watson Services as well.

+At the time of my recipe, the voice transformations were only available for the Allison voice.

+I had many issues with controlling the sequencing of TJBot responses until stumbling upon the .then clause for certain tjbotlib functions.
+You can see this in the tjbot.heptathalon.js code when responding to the move_arm and Transform intents.